 Left unaddressed, these feelings can quickly lead to caregiver burnout.
 Learning to spot the early signs of stress, as well as healthy ways to respond, is important for every caregiver.
-Read on to learn more about caregiver burnout, and simple tips to help prevent it.
+Read on to learn more about caregiver burnout, and discover six simple self-care tips to help prevent it.

-What is Caregiver Burnout?
+What Is Caregiver Burnout?

 Six Self-Care Tips for Caregivers